Otto Müller (painter): Later works 1963–1979

 On the occasion of his 65th birthday in 1963, Müller was awarded the Art Award of the City of Halle for his lifetime artistic accomplishments and for his tile paintings in the “Frohe Zukunft” school.
-An exhibition of his works was also held to mark this occasion at the State Gallery in Moritzburg, now the State Museum.
+An exhibition of his works was also held to mark this occasion at the State Gallery in Moritzburg, now the Kunstmuseum Moritzburg Halle (Saale).
 In the preface to the catalogue, Heinz Schönemann, then the director of the State Gallery, wrote “A pupil himself of Burg Giebichenstein, he could be described as a silent master of the artists of Halle, as so much of their work essentially originated with him.
 His rich imagination, his thoroughness and his technical knowledge, his eye for the pleasant things in our life – all these have always been an inspiration for his colleagues.”

 From the late 1950s onwards, young people with artistic interests sought contact with Müller, resulting in intensive discussions and joint studies of professional artists.
 These include Falko Warmt (b.
 1938), with Müller from 1960 to 1963, Karl-Heinz Köhler (b.
 1937) and Wolfgang Grunwald.

 In the 1970s, Otto Müller and fellow artist Karl-Erich Müller often worked together on sketches in Halle, Merseburg and the Saalkreis.
 These studies resulted in several hundred drawings and watercolours, documenting various condemned buildings in Halle's old town.
 A large number of graphic urban landscapes are now kept in the city archives in Halle.

 On December 9, 1979, Müller died in the Carl von Basedow clinic in Merseburg.